yuhuanq/mdwiki-seed/en/pages/notes/bashScriptGuide/bash.md

 to denote end of block. `case` stops matching as soon as one is successful.

 `select`. convenient for generating menu of choices that user can choose from.
+Menu reappears until `break` out.
+Is a loop.

 ```bash
 $ echo "Which of these does not belong in the group?"; \
 > select choice in Apples Pears Crisps Lemons Kiwis; do